 Individuals with mild to moderate psoriasis or vitiligo that are unhappy with their current method of treatment or who have failed previous treatment options should consider the Excimer Laser treatment.
 This includes individuals who have tried topical treatments, oral medications, injections and traditional phototherapy and have areas not responding to those treatments.
 The Excimer Laser is perfect for active people who want fast, convenient treatment.

 Does Excimer Laser work for Vitiligo?

-Dr. Ting believes that Excimer Laser has become the gold standard in treating vitiligo though it is currently not officially approved by the FDA for the treatment of vitiligo.
-Excimer laser along with topical prescribed medications is superior than that of narrow-band ultraviolet B phototherapy in regards to efficacy and requirement of less treatments
+The Pharos Excimer Laser is FDA-cleared to treat vitiligo, and Dr. Ting believes that Excimer Lasers have become the gold standard in treating vitiligo.
+Excimer Laser treatments, complemented with topical prescribed medications, is superior than that of narrow-band ultraviolet B phototherapy in regards to efficacy and requirement of less treatments